-REVIEW: Henry Purcell’s Dido and Aeneas
+REVIEW: Purcell’s Dido and Aeneas (with other selections) – I Fagiolini

 Reading Time: 3 minutes“Exceptionally exquisite vocals elevated by innovative staging underneath a British icon.”